 * Use vanilla JavaScript to validate a PurchaseOrder.
 This could have been

-* done with JSON schema validation (inside the database) as well but would
+* done with JSON schema validation as well

 * @param {object} purchaseOrder - the PO to validate